Eugene H. Holeman Award

 2022 Craig Nielsen Georgia Department of Agriculture, Atlanta, GA

-2022 Buddy Woodson Tennessee Department of Agriculture
+2022 Buddy Woodson Tennessee Department of Agriculture, Nashville, TN

 2019 Brenda Morris Florida Department of Agriculture and Consumer Services, Tallahassee, FL